bakerag1/prescott-area-trail-runners/content/schedule.md

 *Wednesdays:* 6am when it's hot, 7am when it's not, the Vert Club does laps on Thumb Butte

 *Thursdays:* 5:30pm at La Planchada, Social Run run or walk your own pace and distance, grab some tacos and beverages after.
+We pause it during the winter, usually November-March.

 *Saturdays:* 7:30am SATR PATR no-drop trail run, at various locations, usually around 8 miles.
+7:30am [Jan Alfano Trail Parkrun](https://prescottareatrailrunners.com/post/2024-06-03-newsletter/) not a PATR event, but many of us attend or volunteer

 *Miscellaneous:* Frequently members will plan runs or hikes inviting all comers.